 Justin has a unique blend of experience.
 He’s a self-employed communications and advertising consultant, has previously worked in several small businesses, served as staff in both the House of Delegates and State Senate and has twice served as Executive Director of the Maryland Republican Party.

 Senator Ready has focused intently on making Maryland more friendly for families, retirees, job creators, and our farmers.
 In the House, he’s fought for tax relief, against waste and fraud in state government, and a better small business climate and is continuing to work towards those goals in the State Senate.

-Justin and Ruth Ready, a public school music teacher, and their daughter Brooklyn reside in Westminster, MD.
+Justin and Ruth Ready, a public school music teacher, their daughter Brooklyn and son Caleb reside in Manchester, MD.
 They are members of Liberty Church in Westminster.